inkotariah/chemeng-process-models/README.md

 # Tank Level Dynamics

 ## Overview
 This project focuses on dynamic modeling of a liquid tank system using Python.
-The goal is to translate physical mass balances into differential equations and solve them numerically.
+The goal is to translate physical mass balances into differential equations, solve them numerically, and analyze system behavior relevant to process control and design.

 ## Objectives
 - Develop a dynamic model for tank level behavior